 I’ve always enjoyed musical theater and performing on stage.
 God has gifted me with the ability to communicate from a platform in a way that inspires AND also entertains.
 I also love to write and create content.

-Last March, around 4am when I couldn’t sleep, I sat down at my computer and within 45 minutes I wrote a one-women show entitled “How to Live a Great Story: Maintaining Your Faith When the Chapters are Rewritten.”
+Last March, around 4am when I couldn’t sleep, I sat down at my computer and within an hour I had written a one-women show entitled “How to Live a Great Story: Maintaining Your Faith When the Chapters are Rewritten.”
 It was amazing to see how the words and songs lyrics poured out of my fingertips and onto the page with such order and clarity.

 But what do I do with it???

 Well, I’ve been teaching my popular “Couponing 101” class to groups all over Dallas/Ft.
 Worth for over 10 years.
-I’d love to revisit these groups and share this “one-women show” with them.
+I’d love to revisit these groups and share a completely different message.
 I also have the desire to take it to women’s Bible study programs and church retreats.

 But this isn’t like a typical talk usually heard from a speaker on a platform.
 I bust into song on multiple occasions.
 (Really, I do!)
 And I’ll probably make people cry.
 I aim to make them laugh, too.
 But most importantly, I hope audiences will hear my story and leave knowing that no matter what unthinkable, painful circumstances we may encounter in life, every story has hope.